fiddleHeads/spatial-reference/content/proj-family.md

 <figure>
   <img src="../images/lightSource2.jpg"
   alt="Light source">
-  <figcaption><a href="http://www.geo.hunter.cuny.edu/~jochen/gtech201/lectures/lec6concepts/10%20-%20Types%20of%20map%20projections.html">The concept of projection illustrated by shining a light through the earth's surface and projecting it onto a two-dimensional surface, like a map. </a> Types of Map Projections,</a> <a href="http://www.geography.hunter.cuny.edu/~jochen/"> Jochen Albrecht.</a></figcaption>
+  <figcaption><a href="http://www.geo.hunter.cuny.edu/~jochen/gtech201/lectures/lec6concepts/10%20-%20Types%20of%20map%20projections.html">The concept of projection illustrated by shining a light through the earth's surface and projecting it onto a two-dimensional surface, like a map. </a> Types of Map Projections, <a href="http://www.geography.hunter.cuny.edu/~jochen/"> Jochen Albrecht.</a></figcaption>
 </figure>

 <p>&nbsp;</p>